symkat/DBIx-Class-Schema-Config/README.md

         },
     }

-It if the responsibility of this function to allow passing through of normal ->connect calls, this is done by returning the current configuration is the dsn matches ^dbi:.
+It if the responsibility of this function to allow passing through of normal `->connect` calls, this is done by returning the current configuration if the dsn matches ^dbi:.

 The function should return the same structure.
 For instance: